MostafaRastegar/simple-swagger-to-react-modules/memory-bank/activeContext.md

 # Active Context: Swagger to Modules

 ## Current Work Focus
-The immediate focus is on initializing the project structure and setting up the foundational elements of the "Swagger to Modules" tool.
-This includes the creation of the memory bank files, which is currently in progress.
+The focus has shifted from initial setup to implementing the core Swagger parsing logic and enhancing the code generation capabilities.
+The basic CLI and project structure are complete, and the next phase involves enriching the `src/parser/swagger.ts` to provide a more structured internal representation of the API, and developing more sophisticated templates in `src/generator/` and `src/templates/`.

 ## Recent Changes
-- Created the initial set of memory bank files: `projectbrief.md`, `productContext.md`, `systemPatterns.md`, and `techContext.md`.
-- Defined the project's core requirements, goals, and technical architecture.
+- Configured `tsconfig.json` with `resolveJsonModule` and excluded `package.json` from compilation.
+- Set up `package.json` with build/start scripts and defined the `swagger-to-modules` CLI binary.
+- Implemented the main CLI entry point (`src/index.ts`) using `yargs`, including a `generate [specPath]` command.
+- Created stub files for all main modules: `src/cli/generate.ts`, `src/parser/swagger.ts`, `src/generator/module.ts`, `src/templates/module.hbs`, `src/utils/template.ts`, and `src/utils/index.ts`.
+- The `generate` command now reads a Swagger JSON, uses a basic Handlebars template (`module.hbs`), and writes the output to `generated/module.ts`.
+- A sample `swagger.json` has been added for testing.

 ## Next Steps
-1. Complete the initialization of the memory bank by creating the `activeContext.md` and `progress.md` files.
-2. Set up the basic Node.js project structure, including `package.json` and TypeScript configuration.
-3. Install initial dependencies like `@apidevtools/swagger-parser` and `handlebars`.
-4. Create the main CLI entry point.
-5. Implement the Swagger file reading and parsing logic.
+1. **Enhance Swagger Parser**: Implement detailed parsing in `src/parser/swagger.ts` to extract and normalize paths, operations, parameters, schemas, etc., from Swagger 2.0/3.0.x files into a common internal format.
+2. **Develop Code Generation Logic**: Evolve `src/generator/module.ts` and `src/templates/module.hbs` to produce well-structured, commented, and modular code (e.g., client classes, type definitions, endpoint functions) based on the parsed data.
+3. **Improve Template System**: Expand the use of Handlebars, potentially with helper functions, to allow for more flexible and powerful code generation.
+4. **Error Handling and Validation**: Implement robust error handling in the parser and CLI for invalid Swagger files or missing configurations.
+5. **Testing**: Introduce a testing framework (e.g., Jest) and write unit/integration tests.
+6. **Documentation**: Create user guides for CLI usage and configuration.

 ## Active Decisions and Considerations
-- **Language Choice**: TypeScript has been selected for developing the tool to leverage static typing and modern JavaScript features.
-- **CLI Framework**: `yargs` is a potential choice for the CLI framework due to its simplicity and robust feature set for command-line applications.
+- **CLI Structure**: The `yargs` library is being used for its simplicity and features in building the CLI.
+The `generate` command accepts a `specPath` argument.
-- **Templating**: Handlebars will likely be used for templating, offering a good balance of power and ease of use for code generation.
+- **Templating**: Handlebars is chosen for its flexibility and the ability for users to customize templates.
-- **Project Structure**: A modular structure is planned to separate concerns, making the codebase easier to understand, maintain, and extend.
+- **Project Structure**: The modular structure (`src/cli`, `src/parser`, `src/generator`, `src/templates`, `src/utils`) is actively being used.
+- **Output**: The initial output is a single `module.ts` file.
+Future iterations will aim for a more granular and organized output (e.g., multiple files for models, services).

 ## Learnings and Project Insights
-- Establishing a clear memory bank is crucial for maintaining project context, especially for a tool like this which can become complex quickly.
-- The modular architecture planned for the tool itself should facilitate its development and future enhancements.
-- Starting with a solid foundation in terms of documentation and planning will pay off as the project evolves.
+- The initial setup of TypeScript and build tools was crucial and went smoothly.
+- Using stubs for modules helped in quickly establishing the workflow and CLI integration.
+- The current basic implementation successfully demonstrates the end-to-end flow, providing a foundation for more complex features.
+- The importance of having a clear internal data model after parsing Swagger is becoming evident for the next development steps.